Get all the latest data for Mexico City

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-BBVA Research Major bank research unit with transparent, data-backed reporting.
-We used it to assess mortgage market health and delinquency context.
-We referenced it as a stress test against crash-risk narratives.
+BBVA Research - Situacion Inmobiliaria Mexico 25S1 Major-bank research unit with data-backed reporting.
+We used it to check mortgage market health, average mortgage sizes, and delinquency levels.
+We treated it as a stress-test source against crash-risk narratives.

-El Pais Major national newspaper with event-specific reporting.
-We used it to anchor the Observatorio transport node catalyst.
-We identified which corridors could see demand uplift from infrastructure.
+El Pais - Metro Line 1 and Interurban Rail Major national newspaper, event-specific reporting.
+We used it to anchor the Observatorio transport hub as a concrete infrastructure catalyst.
+We identified which corridors could see the biggest demand uplift.